ameerwald/Beyond_blood_sugar/README.md

 These datasets are in the 'data' folder but can otherwise we found in the following links.

-Dataset2 is available [here](https://data.mendeley.com/datasets/jpp8bsjgrm/1) and is a cleaned up and refined version of [this] (https://data.mendeley.com/datasets/wj9rwkp9c2/1) datset.
+Dataset2 is available [here](https://data.mendeley.com/datasets/jpp8bsjgrm/1) and is a cleaned up and refined version of [this](https://data.mendeley.com/datasets/wj9rwkp9c2/1) datset.

-Dataset1 can be found here [here] (https://www4.stat.ncsu.edu/~boos/var.select/diabetes.tab.txt) which is the raw data from [here] (https://www4.stat.ncsu.edu/~boos/var.select/diabetes.html) which I found via scikit-learn's website where information about the dataset can be found [here] (https://scikit-learn.org/stable/datasets/toy_dataset.html).
+Dataset1 can be found here [here](https://www4.stat.ncsu.edu/~boos/var.select/diabetes.tab.txt) which is the raw data from [here](https://www4.stat.ncsu.edu/~boos/var.select/diabetes.html) which I found via scikit-learn's website where information about the dataset can be found [here](https://scikit-learn.org/stable/datasets/toy_dataset.html).